- From USA series

-The city has had its role during World War II.
+The city has had a role during World War II.
 The military lookout tower is currently a museum and memorial.
 World War II is one of my favorite topics in history so when I saw the informational sign, I couldn’t hide my childlike enthusiasm.

 When we finally reached the Lighthouse, we were very tired.
 The admission was only $8 and we saw the beautiful sea view from above.
 While we were taking a break at a nearby park, we obviously looked very bad.
-A nice local guy offered us to drop us at the bus station and Thank God for that because we almost missed the last bus back to Wildwood.
+A nice local guy offered to drop us at the bus station and Thank God for that because we almost missed the last bus back to Wildwood.

 - Cape May is a historic town with a wonderful Victorian style and architecture.
 San Francisco is the only place in the U.S. that can claim to have more Victorian buildings than the colorful Cape May.
 Yeah, absolutely true!

 - Cape May has been a traditional American beach resort for more than two centuries.
-With its beaches and a numerous list of interesting sights, Cape May is still one of the most interesting Jersey Shore’s towns.
+With its beaches and a numerous list of interesting sights, Cape May is still one of the most interesting Jersey Shore towns.

 - If you are on the East coast in the U.S. and you want to see gorgeous sunsets over the Atlantic Ocean, Cape May is your place.

-- You can walk all over the town by foot.
+- You can walk all over the town on foot.

 - You can have the opportunity to sell some vegetables!
 Just like me 🙂

 Have you ever been to Cape May?
 If yes, can you share your experience, please 🙂 If not, do you want to go and why?

 Greetings from the swing,